 How long were you filming and what was the experience on set like?

 The whole shoot of Creeped Out was a couple of months but because they are stand-alone episodes, my episode took close to two weeks to film with the odd day off.
 On average one day of filming equals about five minutes on screen.
 I always love being on set, the other three main girls were lovely and so were the crew.
 I knew a few of the crew from other projects so it was great to see familiar faces.

-Did you watch your episode when it was filmed on TV?
+Did you watch your episode when it was shown on TV?

-Yes I did.
-I had some of my friends and family round and we all watched it.
+Yes, I did.
+I had some of my friends and family around and we all watched it.
 It’s always interesting to see how a project turns out and things like CGI you never see until it’s broadcast.